 Mac screen goes black?
 Here’s your troubleshooting guide

 A black screen on your MacBook can be caused by various issues, such as battery problems, system glitches, overheating, hardware failures, or screen damage.
-If your MacBook’s screen goes black but the device is still running, it’s worth trying some DIY solutions before taking it to an authorized service provider.
+If your MacBook’s screen goes black but is still running, it’s worth trying some DIY solutions before taking it to an authorized service provider.

 Below, I’ve outlined a few solutions that might help.
 Feel free to use the quick solutions from the table or scroll down, where I’ve described each one in more detail.